-We have derived the geographic diversity of each school by looking at where matriculated undergraduates lived before they enrolled in college.
+We've determined the geographic diversity of each school by looking at where students lived before they attended college.

-A vast majority of undergraduates attending Apex School of Theology come from within North Carolina.
-This places Apex School of Theology's level of geographic diversity far below the national average and gives it a national geographic diversity ranking of #2,344.
+About 69.4% of the students attending Apex School of Theology come from within North Carolina.
+This means Apex School of Theology is below average in geographic diversity with a ranking of #1,471.